JBlitzar/chrg/README.md

 # chrg

-> [!IMPORTANT]
-> Need to do 3D model, case, and images of those
-> Need to export and BOM optimize.

 ![](blend/render1.png)

 chrg is a usbc charging hub.
 You can use it to charge your devices!
 It uses a CH224K PD sink as input, and then 4xIP6518 PD source controllers as output.